thunlp/OpenDelta/docs/source/notes/update.md

 ## Version 0.2.4
 ### Updates
 - examples/examples_seq2seq and examples/examples_text-classification is depreciated and moved to [legacy](https://github.com/thunlp/OpenDelta/tree/main/examples/legacies)
-- we provide [examples_prompt](https://github.com/thunlp/OpenDelta/tree/main/examples/examples_prompt), as a cleaner and more general framework, which unifies the delta tuning paradigm and the prompt-tuning paradigm.
+- Thanks to [Zhen Zhang](https://github.com/namezhenzhang),  we provide [examples_prompt](https://github.com/thunlp/OpenDelta/tree/main/examples/examples_prompt), as a cleaner and more general framework, which unifies the delta tuning paradigm and the prompt-tuning paradigm.
 It is still based on [Huggingface Trainers](https://huggingface.co/docs/transformers/main_classes/trainer).
 In this example framework, the running pipeline is [a unified script](https://github.com/thunlp/OpenDelta/tree/main/examples/examples_prompt/src), the differences in tasks, models, delta tuning models, and even prompt-tuning paradigms are [more modular and be more independent ](https://github.com/thunlp/OpenDelta/tree/main/examples/examples_prompt/backbones).
 Please try it out!